abdelzaki/notes/ml/notes_deeplearning.md

 ## machine learning
     - what is machine learning:
         - we have a computer which learns from the data
-        - computer which have the ability to learn with being explicity programmed
+        - computer which have the ability to learn without being explicity programmed
+        - we have data and labels and the machine figure out the rules

     - supervised:
         - we teach the machine what to do
         - we pass the data with a label which represents the solution
+        - machine figures out the rule
         - ex:
             - line regression [predict the price of a house based on some features] [continous result]
             - classification [discret result]

     - unsupervided:
         - the macheine gets the pattern by itself
+        - we have only the features without the label
+        - clustering the data

     - reinforcement:
         - agent train in enviromental and learn by itself